Aṅguttara Nikāya 6.56

 Tassa tathāgato dhammaṁ deseti ādikalyāṇaṁ majjhekalyāṇaṁ pariyosānakalyāṇaṁ sātthaṁ sabyañjanaṁ, kevalaparipuṇṇaṁ parisuddhaṁ brahmacariyaṁ pakāseti.

-The Realized One teaches them Dhamma that’s good in the beginning, good in the middle, and good in the end, meaningful and well-phrased.
+The Realized One proclaims a teaching to them that is good in the beginning, good in the middle, and good in the end, meaningful and well-phrased.
 And he reveals a spiritual practice that’s entirely full and pure.

 Tassa taṁ dhammadesanaṁ sutvā pañcahi orambhāgiyehi saṁyojanehi cittaṁ vimuccati.